howtographql/howtographql/src/pages/tutorials/graphql/basics/3-big-picture.md

 Just like in previous architecture where the GraphQL server didn't care about the database being used, this time it doesn't care about the data sources that it needs to access to fetch the data that's needed to *resolve* a query.

 ![](http://imgur.com/168FvP4.png)
+*GraphQL allows to hide the complexity of existing system, such as microservices, legacy infrastructures or third-party APIs behind a single GraphQL interface.*

 #### 3. Hybrid approach with connected database and integration of existing system